adrianosela/nwfacts/README.md

 - Filter Processing server (Golang): processes keyword queries, essentially proxying responses from [NewsAPI](https://newsapi.org/) and running subsequent algorithmic bias-measuring functions
 - WebApp server (Golang): serves the HTML and JS resources of the UI and responds to POST forms in the UI
 - WebApp client (JS): caches query responses from the processing server for individual algorithms, computes and displays final score next to each news article

+## Monetization Model

+The website [nwhacks.tech](https://nwhacks.tech) is and will remain free whenever it is running.
+Eventually we could add premium account functionality with access to more computationally expensive machine learning.